spdx/spdx-spec/CONTRIBUTING.md

 You may want to discuss major changes on the mailing list first to get design feedback before investing time in a pull request.
 Please submit all major changes against the `development/v3.0` which is the next major version of the specification.

+### Target Milestones
+When submitting an issue or pull request, please add a suggested release milestone.
+This will ensure the issue or pull request is reviewed for inclusion in that release.

+If your issue or pull request is independent of a release, you can use the `release-independent` milestone.

 [issues]: https://github.com/spdx/spdx-spec/issues/
 [pull-requests]: https://github.com/spdx/spdx-spec/pulls/
 [spdx-legal]: https://wiki.spdx.org/view/Legal_Team